zeckdude/code-references/php.md

   public $format = "paperback";
   private $book_identifier;

   // The constructor method is run anytime a class is instantiated.
-Any variables that need have functions performed on them at instantiation must be be performed here. function __construct($name)
+Any variables that need to have functions performed on them at instantiation must be be performed here. function __construct($name)
     {
       $this->book_identifier = rand(5,999);